Non-trivial time crystal-like ground state for gravitational perturbation in quadratic gravity: Minimum of the Hamiltonian and an effective cosmological constant

+As evident, in both the cases presented above, the ground state configurations have non-trivial periodicity; in case I, $\Phi_{\rm I}(\vec x)$ has a spatial wavy character with modulated amplitude, whereas in case II, the time crystal behaviour is revealed through the periodic time varying behaviour of the ground state.
+From observations of wave propagation along these type of non-trivial background, one can get a handle on the cosmological parameters through $k_{\rm I}$ or $\omega_{\rm II}$.

+Let us now comment on the validity of the adiabatic approximation in the present scenario.
+It follows that for the adiabatic condition to be satisfied, the Hamiltonian (which for normal mechanical systems depict the energy) should have a sufficiently large value at the minima.
+As \ref{table:nonlin} depicts, such is the case for the relevant choice of the dispersion relations, leading to time crystalline condensate.
+For which, the Hamiltonian at the minima is either of $\mathcal{O}(R)$ or of $\mathcal{O}(1/\alpha)$.
+Both of these are sufficiently large for adiabaticity condition to hold.

-While, for the second scenario, the modes have vanishing wave vector but a non-trivial frequency $\omega$, which is explicitly dependent on $\tilde{\alpha}$, the coupling of the quadratic correction term.
+Thus our analysis clearly demonstrates that the minimization of the Hamiltonian is intimately connected with the stability of the theory, by ensuring $\widetilde{\alpha}>0$.
+Hence the above provides another alternative route to assess the stability of the theory.
+Further, the first minimum configuration (scenario I, \ref{min_eq_01}) is associated with vanishing frequency, but non-zero wave vector and hence this depicts a situation, where there is a preferred length scale in the theory.
+On the other hand, in the second minimum configuration (scenario II, \ref{min_eq_02}) the modes have vanishing wave vector but a non-trivial frequency $\omega$, which is explicitly dependent on $\tilde{\alpha}$, the coupling of the quadratic correction term.
 In particular, this shows that the ground state of the Hamiltonian of the scalar perturbation depicts a preferred time scale in the theory $\sim \widetilde{\alpha}^{-1}$.
 The same trend is seen in the Hamiltonian density as well, since $(H/a^{4})\sim \widetilde{\alpha}^{-1}$.
 This is very much akin to the structure of the time crystal, where there is a preferred time scale in the ground state of the theory.
+Precisely this form of time crystal like behavior was envisaged in \cite{sg} which, however, is conceptually and structurally somewhat distinct from the ones proposed in \cite{will2}.
 Thus presence of higher curvature term results into scalar perturbations to behave as time crystalline state.
 Furthermore, the positivity of the minimum of the Hamiltonian is intimately connected with the stability of the theory.
 This also leads to an effective cosmological constant which depends on $\widetilde{\alpha}$.